Mohammad Nabi: Bangladesh Premier League

 Nabi played in the Bangladesh Premier League for the first time in 2013 for the Sylhet Royals.
-He was brought into the side to replace injured West Indian all-rounder Andre Russell as the team's coach Mohammad Salahuddin wanted an offspinner in the team.
+He was brought into the team to replace injured West Indian all-rounder Andre Russell as the team's coach Mohammad Salahuddin wanted an offspinner in the team.
 He performed well for the Royals with both bat and ball, particularly bowling well at the start of innings, and he finished the tournament as the team's leading wicket-taker with 18 wickets.

 Nabi was drafted by the Rangpur Riders for the 2015 edition of the tournament, in which he took seven wickets and scored 37 runs.
 He was then signed for the 2016 tournament by the Chittagong Vikings.
 He had considerable success, taking 19 wickets, the most for Chittagong and the third-most across the whole tournament, and scoring his maiden BPL half-century and career-highest score with 87 not out in a match against the Rajshahi Kings.
 He changed teams to the Comilla Victorians for the 2017 tournament.
 In November 2019, he was selected to play for the Rangpur Rangers in the 2019–20 Bangladesh Premier League.
 In the 2025 edition of the BPL he joined Fortune Barishal team.

 Pakistan Super League

 Nabi played for the Quetta Gladiators in the 2016 Pakistan Super League, the inaugural season of the tournament.
 He played eight matches for the Gladiators, and in his final match for the tournament against Lahore Qalandars he scored 30 runs off of 12 balls, including hitting 4 runs off the final ball of the match to win the game for the Gladiators.
-Nabi left the tournament early to play for Afghanistan in the 2016 Asia Cup Qualifier and was replaced in the side by Nathan McCullum.
+Nabi left the tournament early to play for Afghanistan in the 2016 Asia Cup Qualifier and was replaced in the team by Nathan McCullum.
 Nabi signed to the Karachi Kings in the 2021 Pakistan Super League.
 In December 2021, he was signed by the Karachi Kings following the players' draft for the 2022 Pakistan Super League.